lc-eu2cloud/SAP-C01-NOTES/Associate-Refreshers/Course-AWS-Accounts/iam_basics.md

 ![IAM Service - 3 Main Jobs](https://i.postimg.cc/bvq9jX21/image13.png)

 IAM Service Summary
-* no cost associated for creating users, groups, or roles, only limits on how many for each
+* no cost associated for creating users, groups, or roles, only limits on how many for each <- review
 * gloabal service & globally resilient
 * only controls local identities in an account (no direct control on what external accounts or users can do)
-* can utilize identity federation & MFA
+* can utilize identity federation <- review & MFA
 * BEST PRACTICE: only utilize account root user to perform initial account setup (use IAM users afterwards)